Zabukh: Demographics

 The village had 149 inhabitants in 2005, 175 inhabitants in 2015, and 270 inhabitants in 2019.
 Following the ceasefire agreement after the 2020 Nagorno-Karabakh war, around 200 Armenians remained in the Lachin corridor, with around 40 of them being in Aghavno.
 By June 2022 another 125 returned but the opening of new road connecting Nagorno-Karabach to Armenia meant Zabukh was no longer within the 5-kilometre wide Lachin corridor and so control of the village passed to Azerbaijan.
 The last of the Armenians left on 25 August 2022.

+In 2023, the Azerbaijani government started works on rebuilding the village.
+According to the Deputy Chairman of the State Committee for Refugees and Internally Displaced Persons Fuad Huseynov, from February to August 2023, 223 modern private houses and all the necessary social infrastructure were built in Zabukh.
+On 25 August, the first group of 88 IDPs (20 families), who lived in Barda, Shirvan and Mingachevir, moved to Zabukh.
+On 16 November 2023, 25 IDP families returned from Baku to Zabukh and the total number of residents in the village reached 288.
+By the end of November 2023, 121 families consisting of 475 persons resettled in the village.
+On 25 December, 27 IDP families moved from Baku to Zabukh and the total number of residents in the village reached 783.